cho-regin/yabe/Docs/README.txt

 		- Feedback is very welcome.

-	2.3 BACNET/MSTP OVER PIPE
+	2.3 BACNET/MSTP
 		- For general usage refer to section 2.1.
-		- In the "Search" dialog select "COM1003" in the port combo box and press "Start".
-This will add a MSTP pipe created by the DemoServer.
+		- In the "Search" dialog select a COM port in the port combo box and press "Start".
 		  Notice that the "Source Address" defaults to "-1".
 This is not a valid address and you will not be able to communicate with the device through this.
 The program will still be able to listen in on the network though.